The Roadless Rule

 To Whom It May Concern:

-We the undersigned race directors of road and trail running events across the United States write to express our strong opposition to any effort to rescind the Roadless Area Conservation Rule (“Roadless Rule”).
+We, the undersigned 92 race directors of nearly 550 road and trail running events across 34 states, write to express our strong opposition to any effort to rescind the Roadless Area Conservation Rule (“Roadless Rule”).
 Our races take place in some of the most iconic landscapes in the nation, many of which are located in or adjacent to Inventoried Roadless Areas managed by the U.S. Forest Service.
 These landscapes are the lifeblood of our events and the communities that host them, and the integrity of the Roadless Rule is essential to their continued vitality.

 Our events are not only athletic competitions; they are cultural gatherings that generate significant economic and community benefits.
-Each year, small mountain towns such as Auburn, CA, Logan, UT, Dayton, WY and many others welcome thousands of runners, families, and supporters from across the country and the world.
+Each year, small mountain towns such as Auburn, CA; Waterville Valley, NH; Logan, UT; Dayton, WY; and many others welcome thousands of runners, families, and supporters from across the country and the world.
 Local businesses thrive during race weekends, and the reputation of these communities as outdoor destinations grows with every participant who experiences the beauty and wildness of the surrounding forests.
 The loss of Roadless protections would jeopardize this sustainable economic model, threatening not only the identity of our races but also the economic lifelines of the communities that host them.

 Trail running is one of the fastest-growing outdoor sports in the United States, drawing athletes from every state and from around the world.
 Our races rely on landscapes that remain wild, undeveloped, and free from the scars of industrial activity.
 Once roads are built and forest character is degraded, these values cannot be restored.
 For our athletes, for the communities we represent, and for future generations of runners who deserve the chance to experience these landscapes in their full integrity, we urge the Forest Service to maintain the Roadless Rule in full force.